phaserjs/phaser/README.md

 New features:

+* Phaser.Timer is now feature complete and fully documented.
+You can create Phaser.TimerEvents on a Timer and lots of new examples have been provided.
 * Gamepad API support has been added with lots of new examples (thanks Karl Macklin)
 * Phaser.Game constructor can now be passed a single object containing all of your game settings + Stage settings.
 Useful for advanced configurations.
 * The width/height given to Phaser.Game can now be percentages, i.e. "100%" will set the width to the maximum window innerWidth.